APIOps/Digiapi/README.md

 We utilize user stories as fuel for development.
 All user stories should be written as [new issue](https://github.com/APIOps/Digiapi/issues/new) with label `user story`.

 ## API designs in Swagger 2.0 format
-In progress version of the [meta API spec](https://github.com/APIOps/Digiapi/blob/master/node-mockup-api/api/swagger/swagger.yaml)
+Development version of the [meta API spec in Swagger 2.0 format ](https://github.com/APIOps/Digiapi/blob/master/node-mockup-api/api/swagger/swagger.yaml)

 ## Mockup servers and development process for design
 In progress version of the [meta API](https://github.com/APIOps/Digiapi/blob/master/node-mockup-api/)